AbeelLab/safpred/README.md

 The synteny database, SAFPredDB, is based on the entire Genome Taxonomy Database (GTDB Release 202, retrieved on 31/03/2022).
 You can find the current release, as well as the previous versions of GTDB [here](https://gtdb.ecogenomic.org/).
 Our synteny database will be uploaded to the TU Delft repositories soon.

-- You can download the full SAFPredDB [here](https://surfdrive.surf.nl/files/index.php/s/ZKJARu9KmSfnxpL) and the corresponding embeddings [here].
+- You can download the full SAFPredDB [here](https://surfdrive.surf.nl/files/index.php/s/KrWoxvEYdP38Xid) and the corresponding embeddings [here].
 You can find the accompanying scripts to load and edit an existing database, but also create your own in the SAFPredDB Github repository [here](https://github.com/AbeelLab/SAFPredDB)).

-- To test our code, we provide a small portion of the full database in `data/safpreddb/safpreddb.pkl`, and you can download the corresponding embeddings to this small database [here](ffffff)
+- To test our code, we provide a small portion of the full database which you can download along with the corresponding embeddings from [here](https://surfdrive.surf.nl/files/index.php/s/vNizLfgLL4gqUeZ)

 ### Train and test sequences